Skip to content

 HE-CNN Acceleration

-A major challenge in the efficient implementation of CNN inference over homomorphic encrypted data is the large computational complexity and storage requirements of executing convolution layers.
-This is because HE converts the inputs into high degree polynomials, typically 1K to 32K.
+A major challenge in efficiently implementing CNN inference over homomorphic encrypted data is the large computational complexity and storage requirements of executing convolution layers.
+This is because HE converts the inputs into high-degree polynomials, typically 1K to 32K.
 Furthermore, the computations can only be performed in a coefficient-wise manner and require expensive rotation operations to align the coefficients.
-These challenges have prevented the porting of efficient convolution algorithms such as im2col and frequency domain convolution which have been successfully used for developing low latency CNN implementations targeting FPGAs.
+These challenges have prevented the porting of efficient convolution algorithms such as im2col and frequency domain convolution, which have been successfully used for developing low-latency CNN implementations targeting FPGAs.

-Our current research is focused on developing end to end implementations of HE-CNN models which achieve high performance.
-We are focusing on developing efficient algorithms and architectures for both dense and sparse HE convolutions.
-We are also developing performance models that capture noise and execution time of available design choices and enable selection of optimal parameters for HE-CNN.
+We have developed end-to-end implementations of HE-CNN models which achieve high performance.
+We are designing efficient algorithms and architectures for dense and sparse HE convolutions.
+We are also developing performance models that capture the noise and execution time of available design choices and enable the selection of optimal parameters for HE-CNN.